 Click Advanced Search for more options.

-WorldCat is a catalog of materials from thousands of libraries and institutions around the world.
-Click on the FindIt! button and use Interlibrary Loan to request items St. Cloud State University does not own.
+Search for materials beyond SCSU, from thousands of libraries and institutions around the world.
+Click on the FindIt! button and sign in to and request items through Interlibrary Loan.

 Use WorldCat to locate a book to access through interlibrary loan.
 Search using key words.
 If you already know a book title, search by the title.
 At book record, click and the computer will take you to an interlibrary form.
 To request that book be delivered for you at SCSU, click interlibrary loan link and fill out the form.
 You will need your StarID and password.